opensearch-project/project-website/_posts/2024-06-19-optimizing-opensearch-with-fp16-quantization.md

 #### Analysis

 * For k=1000, the recall is identical for both Faiss HNSW and Faiss HNSW with SQfp16.
-* Faiss HNSW with SQfp16 requires approximately half the memory Faiss HNSW required (as measured by the required number of data nodes).
-Based on the [k-NN stats API metrics](https://opensearch.org/docs/latest/search-plugins/knn/api/#stats), the memory usage has been reduced by 47.64% using SQfp16.
+* Faiss HNSW with SQfp16 requires approximately half the memory as Faiss HNSW (as measured by the required number of data nodes).
+Based on the [k-NN stats API metrics](https://opensearch.org/docs/latest/search-plugins/knn/api/#stats), the memory usage was reduced by 47.64% by using SQfp16.
-* In most instances, SQfp16 demonstrated better indexing throughput compared to `fp32` vectors.
+* In most instances, SQfp16 demonstrated better indexing throughput as compared to `fp32` vectors.

 ## Conclusion

 Faiss FP16 scalar quantization is a powerful technique that provides significant memory savings while maintaining high recall performance similar to full-precision vectors.
 By converting vectors to a 16-bit floating-point representation, it can reduce memory requirements by up to 50%.
-When combined with SIMD (Single Instruction Multiple Data) optimization, FP16 scalar quantization also enhances indexing throughput and reduces search latencies, leading to better overall performance.
+When combined with SIMD optimization, FP16 scalar quantization also enhances indexing throughput and reduces search latencies, leading to better overall performance.
 This method strikes an excellent balance between memory efficiency and accuracy, making it a valuable tool for large-scale similarity search applications.

 ## Future scope

-To achieve an even greater memory efficiency, we plan to introduce `int8` quantization support using a [Faiss scalar quantizer](https://github.com/opensearch-project/k-NN/issues/1723) and [Lucene scalar quantizer](https://github.com/opensearch-project/k-NN/issues/1277).
+To achieve even greater memory efficiency, we plan to introduce `int8` quantization support using a [Faiss scalar quantizer](https://github.com/opensearch-project/k-NN/issues/1723) and [Lucene scalar quantizer](https://github.com/opensearch-project/k-NN/issues/1277).
-This advanced technique will enable a remarkable 75% reduction in memory requirements, or 4x compression, compared to full-precision vectors, while maintaining high recall performance.
+This advanced technique will enable a remarkable 75% reduction in memory requirements, or 4x compression, compared to full-precision vectors while maintaining high recall performance.
-The quantizers will accept FP32 vectors as input, perform online training, and quantize the data into byte-sized vectors, eliminating the need for an external quantization or extra training steps.
+The quantizers will accept `fp32` vectors as input, perform online training, and quantize the data into byte-sized vectors, eliminating the need for external quantization or extra training steps.

 Furthermore, we aim to release binary vector support, enabling an unprecedented 32x compression rate.
 This groundbreaking approach will further reduce memory consumption.
 By combining these cutting-edge quantization techniques, we will provide a comprehensive solution for efficient similarity search, balancing memory optimization and